Confirm-Solutions/flrt/README.md

 [Please also see the companion page that demonstrates using the code here.](https://confirmlabs.org/posts/flrt.html)

+The `demo.ipynb` file here is the source for that companion page.

 Key modules:
 - `flrt.attack`: The main attack entrypoint including the AttackConfig object.
 - `flrt.victim`: Code for managing attack "victims" - the model that will be forced to misbehave.